Certificate Examination Syllabus and Regulations [Overseas]

 Medical Terminology 50%

-8. Candidates applying to take the Examination MUST lodge with the IHRIM Office a completed Examination Registration Form, together with a cheque made payable to IHRIM (UK) for the appropriate amount by 15 February each year.
+8. Candidates applying to take the Examination MUST lodge with the IHRIM Office a completed Examination Registration Form, together with a cheque made payable to IHRIM (UK) for the appropriate amount.

 NB: Late registrations will not be accepted and any completed registration forms received without a cheque will be returned.